priyas13/ocaml-irmin/ppx-ocaml-4.06-irmin-1.4.0/test/heap_leftlist/merge_algorithm.md

       case 0 : a1 = a2 => (Edit-distance (T1-a1) (T2-a2))

-                  (In this case we just care about the rest of the trees except the head Why?
+                  (In this case we just care about the rest of the tree except the head Why?
 Because if a value smaller was inserted to the forked version it would have moved to the head.
-And if it has moved to head then a1 cannot be equal to a2)
+But at the head we have the same value as ancestor node so no change needed at head.)

       case 1: a1 < a2 => Delete a1 ::
                          (Edit-distance (T1-a1) T2)

-                 (In this case we know a1 < a2 that means a1 was deleted in T2.
-If a smaller element was inserted then that value must have moved to the head that means that will lead to a1 > a2, so this case will not be valid.
-We will deal that case in case 2 described below.)
+                 (In this case we know head of the ancestor tree is less than the head of the forked branch.
+That means the forked branch doesnot contain any value equal to the head of the ancestor node.
+If it would have contained then that would have moved to the top.
+Hence we need to delete the head of ancestor as it is not present in the forked branch at this point of time.)

       case 2: a1 > a2 => Insert a2 ::
                          (Edit-distance T1 (T2-a2))

-                 (In this case we know a1 > a2 that means we need to insert a2 and it will take the head position as in the new version from ancestor we have a2 as the head.
-Then we calulcate the edit distance between T1 and the rest of the tree of T2(leaving head))
+                 (In this case ww know that the head of the ancestor is more than the head of the forked heap hence, we should insert the head of the ancestor to the forked branch )

 Explanation: The main ideas while calculating the edit distance are: